 - 3. Preheat the oven to 400ºF (200ºC).
 Cover a baking sheet with a 1/2-inch-thick layer of rock salt, if using.
 Heat in the oven for 5 minutes.
 Now preheat the broiler.

 - 4. Place the clams casinos on top of the salt (this is just to keep them steady).
 Top each with about 2 drops lemon juice and 1/2 teaspoon of the butter mixture.
 Lay a piece of bacon over the top.
+(The clams casino can be prepped ahead of time up to this point.)

 - 5. Place the clams under the broiler for 2 to 3 minutes, until the butter is sizzling.
 Serve the clams casino immediately.